yomex96/DevOps-Assessment/README.md

   -var="private_subnet_cidrs=[\"10.0.11.0/24\",\"10.0.12.0/24\"]"
 ```

-Infrastructure is live in `eu-west-1`.
+Infrastructure is now live in `eu-west-1`.
 The state file in the DR bucket is updated atomically.
-The DynamoDB lock is acquired and released correctly.

 ---

 ### After Recovery

-**Step 9 — Do NOT Touch `us-east-1` State Until the Region Is Confirmed Stable**
+**Step 9 — Do NOT touch `us-east-1` state until the region is confirmed stable**

-When `us-east-1` recovers, the original state bucket contains the old state — reflecting resources that no longer exist (they were recreated in `eu-west-1`).
+When `us-east-1` recovers, the original state bucket still contains the old state reflecting resources that no longer exist.
 Running `terraform apply` against it would create duplicate infrastructure.

-Choose one of two paths:
+Choose one path:

-- **Stay in `eu-west-1` (recommended):** Update DNS, decommission `us-east-1` resources manually or with a targeted `terraform destroy -var="aws_region=us-east-1"`, and treat `eu-west-1` as the new primary.
-Update the backend block back to its permanent configuration pointing at the DR bucket (which is now the primary).
+- **Stay in `eu-west-1` (recommended):** Update DNS, decommission `us-east-1` resources with a targeted `terraform destroy`, and treat `eu-west-1` as the new primary.
-- **Migrate back to `us-east-1`:** Use `terraform state mv` to reconcile state entries, destroy `eu-west-1` resources, and migrate the backend back to `us-east-1`.
+- **Migrate back to `us-east-1`:** Use `terraform state mv` to reconcile state entries, destroy `eu-west-1` resources, and migrate the backend back.
 This is operationally more complex and riskier during a recovery window.

 ---